In JavaScript, errors are only detected during runtime. Therefore, it is impossible to get compile-time errors when building JavaScript applications.

 A try-catch statement can also be written with an added finally block.
 The code in the finally block executes, regardless of whether an error occurs in the try statement.

-The following is an example of how try-catch-finally is being implemented to handle errors in JavaScript:
+The following is an example of how you can use try-catch-finally to handle errors in JavaScript:

 try {